lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 The unitary matrix is the most common representation of quantum computations, but as we have seen, it suffers from severe scaling problems in the number of qubits.
-The problem is not so much that arbitrary quantum computations require exponential space to be described---the space of all $n$-qubit unitaries
+The problem is not so much that quantum computations require exponential space to be described _in the worst case_---after all, the space of all
-$SU(2^n)$ is, after all, exponentially large.
-Instead, the issue is that the set of unitaries implementable in practice will be restricted to quantum computations with a polynomial number of gates; these only form a tiny subset
+$n$-qubit unitaries $SU(2^n)$ is exponentially large.
+However, the set of unitaries implementable _in practice_ can only be a tiny subset
-$poly \subseteq SU(2^n)$[^su2n].
+$poly \subseteq SU(2^n)$[^su2n]---the set of unitaries that admit a polynomial-sized circuit representation.

 [^su2n]:
     Polynomial-sized quantum circuits constitute a polynomial-dimensional